 Finally, you are both invited to draw these images using the creative materials and tools provided.
 While doing this, do not think too much and do not judge your artistic skills.
 Just follow your feelings.
 Enjoy!

 Where do you stand on learning?

 A lively discussion about assumptions and personal theories on learning

-- To stimulate a discussion in the group on the topic of learning - To challenge assumptions about how learning happens - To raise awareness of our own learning preferences
+- To stimulate a discussion in the group on the topic of learning - To challenge assumptions about how learning happens

 Min 6 people